 Self-funded plans are regulated by federal law and are under the jurisdiction of the U.S. Department of Labor.

-Follow the complaint procedures in your benefits booklet and other plan documents.
+Follow the complaint procedures in your health plan's benefits booklet and other plan documents.

 File your complaint online with the U.S. Department of Labor’s Employee Benefits Security Administration.
 You also can contact their Dallas Regional Office at:

 525 South Griffin St, Room 900